liamcottle/meshtastic-map/README.md

 After a node boots up, there is a ~30 second delay before the `online` state is published.
 After a node disconnects from MQTT, there is a ~30 second delay before the `offline` state is published.

-When using the `MQTT Client Proxy` feature, your node sends/receives packets to/from your Android/iOS device, and then your device connects to MQTT and proxies the messages.
+This works well when your node connects to MQTT over WiFi, however, when using the `MQTT Client Proxy` feature, your node sends/receives packets to/from your Android/iOS device, and then your device connects to MQTT and proxies the messages.

 ```
 Meshtastic Node <-> Android/iOS <-> MQTT